 Alpha Sigma Lambda, the national honorary society for part-time evening students, is available to qualified University College students.
-To be eligible for membership, a student must have earned a grade point average of at least 3.5 in a minimum of 24 units of course work in residence, toward a degree in University College with at least 12 units in liberal arts and sciences.
+To be eligible for membership, a student must have earned a GPA of at least 3.5 in a minimum of 24 units of course work in residence toward a degree in University College, with at least 12 units in liberal arts and sciences.

 Phi Beta Kappa

-Recognition on the Dean's List is given to students who are undergraduate degree or certificate candidates in University College who have completed a minimum of 6 units of course work at Washington University in the preceding fall or spring semester with at least a 3.6 grade point average.
+Recognition on the Dean's List is given to students who are undergraduate degree or certificate candidates in University College who have completed a minimum of 6 units of course work at Washington University during the preceding fall or spring semester with a GPA of at least 3.6.

 Dean's Award for Academic Excellence

-The Dean's Award for Academic Excellence is given to one or more graduating undergraduate students with outstanding academic records, measured by, but not limited to, the grade point average.
+The Dean's Award for Academic Excellence is given to one or more graduating undergraduate students with outstanding academic records as measured by (but not limited to) the GPA.